All Articles

 1. Can a Malaysian court order joint custody even if one parent objects?

 Yes, technically a court has the power to make any custody order it deems in the child's best interests.
 However, in practice, courts are very reluctant to impose joint custody against a parent's strong objection, as the arrangement requires cooperation to function.
 Contested joint custody orders are rare.
+Courts are more likely to award sole custody with generous access rather than impose a shared structure on two parents who cannot communicate civilly.

 2. Does joint custody mean the child spends equal time with both parents?